-This delicious low carb maple pecan butternut squash is a perfect side dish for family dinners or Holiday meals.
-You will love the sweet, nutty flavor of this squash that is also so healthy and loaded with vitamins and antioxidants.
+This delicious maple pecan butternut squash is a perfect side dish for family dinners or Holiday meals.
+You will love the sweet, nutty flavor of this squash that is also so healthy for you.

 How to choose and prepare butternut squash?